Ask Krrish Contact Us

 Why is Security and Sharing Important?

-The Salesforce security model operates on multiple layers, from organization-wide settings down to individual record access.
-This module will explore these layers and how they interact to control who sees what data and who can do what with it.
+The Salesforce security model operates on multiple layers — from organization-wide settings down to individual record access.
+This module explores these layers and how they interact to control who sees what data and who can do what with it.

 2. Declarative Security (Profiles & Permission Sets)